We believe people of all abilities deserve to experience the freedom of downhill snow sports.

 - Most of all, have fun and unleash your inner athlete!

-Methods of Skiing
+Methods of Downhill Snow Sports

 Mono Skiing can be used for people with lower extremity paralysis, lower extremity weakness, or limb loss.
 Mono-skiing involves sitting in a specially designed bucket-chair atop a single, central ski.
 Mono-skiing requires extremely well-developed upper body strength and control, as steering is handled entirely by turning the upper body and using the arms with specially shortened forearm crutches with mounted skis (hand held outriggers).
 This can include but is not limited to people with spinal cord injuries, spina bifida, and cerebral palsy.

 Bi-skiing is for people who have lower extremity paralysis/weakness who also have weakness in their trunk and arms.
 This can include but is not limited to people with multiple sclerosis, muscular dystrophy, cerebral palsy, brain injuries or spinal cord injuries.
 Additionally, people with cognitive impairments including but not limited to down-syndrome, autism, or traumatic brain injury could utilize a bi-ski.
 A bi-ski utilizes a bucket style seat with two skis underneath it to provide more stability.
 Some athletes will assist with steering using hand hold outriggers; others will be steered completely by the instructor